gekitsu/bouldering-for-beginners/buying-your-first-shoes.md

 (anonymous discord member quotes go here)

 <!--* knowledgeable and capable sales staff can be immensely helpful bridging your experience gap-->
-A further advantage to a good brick and mortar store is that you can have a knowledgeable and capable salesperson next to you.
+A further advantage to a good brick and mortar store is that you can have a knowledgeable salesperson next to you.
-Good staff isn’t ubiquitous, of course, and you’re more likely to find such specialised knowledge in a dedicated climbing store than in a general outdoors store’s tiny climbing aisle.
+Good staff isn’t ubiquitous, of course, and you’re more likely to find specialised knowledge in a dedicated climbing store than in a general outdoors store’s tiny climbing aisle.
 This is where word of mouth comes in helpful again.
-Experienced sales staff can be a very potent tool to bridge your experience gap, don’t underestimate it.
+Sales staff with experience helping new climbers find shoes can be a very potent tool to bridge your experience gap, don’t underestimate it.
+Just be wary of people recommending to size down, size down, size down, without any further differentiation.

 ### Dos And Don’ts